Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Panduza client

-This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT protocol.
+This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO.

-To do this, we first have to understand the different attributes and fields we can send and get :
+To do this, we first have to understand the different parameters of a io :

-<p> It's direction. "in" or "out" </p>
+<p> The direction of the IO. "in" for input, "out" for output </p>
 <p> the pull value.
 It's the configuration of a input. it's ether "up", "down" or "open"</p>
-<p> It's active state.
-True or False. </p>
+<p> The value represented by the active state </p>
 <p> active_low.
-True or False. by default it is set to false. </p>
+True or False. by default, it is set to false. </p>

 ![](_media/io_description.png)

 Also, we can configure a polling cycle.
 The polling cycle is the time between two acquisitions.
 This time is measured in seconds.

-In our example, we want to control the input GPIO_1 witch is wired with the GPIO_0 output.
+In our example, we want to control the input GPIO_1 which is wired with the GPIO_0 configured as a output.

-To do this we will set the active state to True.
+To do this we will write to the GPIO_0 by setting the state active to **True**.
 In the Input, the active state should be set to True also.

 But first, we have to do various configurations;